-June 8, 2017 – The California Legislature took a leap forward for students, families, and communities and provided critically needed funding for the After School Education and Safety (ASES) programs that benefit over 400,000 California low-income students every day.
+June 27, 2017 – California took a leap forward for students, families, and communities and provided critically needed funding for the After School Education and Safety (ASES) programs that benefit over 600,000 California low-income students across California.

 Legislator Letter in Support of ASES Increase 2017